petecliff/aws-networking-sketches/README.md

 # AWS Networking Sketches

-In trying to pull toghether a talk on AWS networking for an internal presentation at work I made a bunch of sketches.
+In trying to pull together a talk on AWS networking for an internal presentation at work I made a bunch of sketches.

 These are sketches - not diagrams - as they're not complete ideas and (as someone on the call quite rightly commented, all the connectors are not labelled! :-)).